spxp/spxp-specs/Quickstart.md

 [https://bridge.spxp.org/ap/@spaceflight@techhub.social/friends](https://bridge.spxp.org/ap/@spaceflight@techhub.social/friends)

-The bridge responds with a list of SPXP profile references to other bridged accounts the Spaceflight account is "Following".
+The bridge responds with a list of SPXP profile references to other bridged accounts the Spaceflight Mastodon account is [following](https://techhub.social/@spaceflight/following).
 When using
 Firefox, you should be able to directy click on the profile links to hop to their profile document.

 We can also take a look at the posts of this account in the SPXP format on the [posts endpont](https://github.com/spxp/spxp-specs/blob/v0.3/SPXP-Spec.md#10-posts-endpoint):